Unleash/unleash/website/docs/reference/projects.md

 title: Projects
 ---

-# Overview
+## Overview

-Projects are a way to organize your feature flags within Unleash.
-Each instance must have at least one project.
-For example, you can use projects to group the feature flags of a development team or functional modules within your application.
+Projects help you organize feature flags within Unleash.
+For example, you can use projects to group feature flags by development teams or different functional modules within your application.

+Each instance requires at least one project.
 New instances get a default project that all members can access.
 You cannot delete this project, but you can [rename](#update-a-project) or [archive it](#archive-a-project).

 You can configure which [environments](./environments.md) are available within a project.
 By default, all global environments are available.
 You can only enable and disable feature flags for the environments you've configured for the project.

 ## Create a project